The International Association

 7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?

-Languages can be difficult -there’s no point denying it.
-That shouldn’t stop anybodyfrom trying though!
-People sometimes tell me that I am ‘gifted’ with languages and,
+Languages can be difficult, but that shouldn’t stop anybody from trying though!
+People sometimes say I'm "gifted" with languages and,

-while I can understand what they mean, the reality is that it all comes down to dedication and commitment.
-Lucky for everyone out there, dedication and commitment aren’t
+while I can understand what they mean, it all comes down to dedication and commitment, which anybody can have!